cybergizer-hq/LibmagicRb/README.md

 The target of this gem is to add mime-type checking easily.

 Using the LibmagicRb class we can check the mime type, EXIF data and other information of a file.
-This gem packs the compiled magic database as well.

 To check a file, you need to pass a hash argument to the FilemagicRb.new():

-1. db: Path to the Database (String) (To use the internal database packed by this app, use LibmagicRb::DB)
+1. db: Path to the Database (String)
 2. file: A file to check (String)
 3. mode: Modes of the file (Integer) (Optional, defaults to `LibmagicRb::MAGIC_MIME | LibmagicRb::MAGIC_CHECK | LibmagicRb::MAGIC_SYMLINK`)